oddmund/RGB-LED-Music-Sound-Visualizer-Arduino-Lib/code math.md

 The last feature that's a little subtle is that each pass, it checks if the current lights (after fading) are still brighter than the ones you're about to overwrite them with.
 The purpose of this is that I found the original mode to blink too often, and the fade effect is a waste of computing power if you're just going to overwrite the faded lights with new lights.
 This gives them an opportunity to fade a little bit if the song goes into a small quiet spell, and makes the experience a little more fluent.

 There are two main ways to ask for the "brightness" of a particular pixel.
 The best way would be using vectors, and treat each color (R, G, and B) as axes.
 If you don't know what vectors are, they are basically a line to a point.
 Normally a coordinate like (x,y) would be a point, using vectors this represents a line drawn from the origin (0,0) to the point (x,y).
 In two dimensions, if you want the length of this vector you simply use the Pythagorean Theorem: `sqrt(x^2 + y^2)`.
 Similarly for a 3D vector (which is what we're pretending to make with the three color values), the length (or "magnitude") of the vector is: `sqrt(x^2 + y^2 + z^2)`.
-So if we treat the brightness of the 3 different colors as spacial lengths, the "longer" magnitude vectors would be "brighter" by contrast.
+So if we treat the brightness of the 3 different colors as spacial lengths (i.e. `sqrt(R^2 + G^2 + B^2)`), the "longer" magnitude vectors would be "brighter" by contrast.

 However this isn't the method that is used.
 Since the colors we're comparing brightness are "similar" so to speak (they will be near each other in the gradient), you can simply take an average of the three colors and have that value represent the brightness (e.g. and RGB value of `255, 128, 0` would be  127.7).
 This is simply to conserve a little bit of computational effort since you're avoiding squaring, adding, and rooting, and simply just adding and dividing.